Enalye/grimoire/docs/index.md

 	else unless(i < 2) {
 		printl("i is 2 or more, but less than 5");
 	}
-	else { //else must always be put at the end of the (if/unless)/else (if/unless)/else serie, but it's optional. printl("i is 2 or less");
+	else { //else must always be put at the end of the (if/unless)/else (if/unless)/else serie, but is optional. printl("i is 2 or less");
 	}
 }